Fable was leaving my plan. Then it wasn’t.

 Key Takeaways

-• A skill file can't add raw intelligence.
+• A skill file cannot add raw intelligence.
 But much of what makes a bigger model feel better is process you can copy.

 Frequently Asked Questions